The Sherlocks frontman Kiaran Crook says that “It’s amazing to make a record you that feel fully satisfied with”

-Sheffield Music: “It’s amazing to make a record you that feel fully satisfied with” says The Sherlocks Kiaran Crook
+The Sherlocks' Kiaran Crook tells us all about their new album World I Understand

-Just before Christmas, I spent a little time talking to The Sherlocks front-man Kiaran Crook about changing faces, cracking on, oh and their upcoming album, World I Understand.
+The Sherlocks Kiaran Crook spoke to Chris Hallam about changing faces, working with the Manic Street Preachers producer and their new album, World I Understand.

 The last two years have been pretty weird to say the least.
 While the rest of the world was on pause there was no such luxury for The Sherlocks who were undergoing somewhat of a rebirth.